afpineda/OpenSourceSimWheelESP32/doc/firmware/HID_notes.md

 | POV (D-PAD)          |     4     |     19     |
 | Feature notification |     4     |     19     |

 - Buttons state: one bit per button (1=pressed, 0=non-pressed).
   The least significant bit is the first button.
 - Axes: an unsigned byte in the range 0 to 254.
   - Rz: F1-Style clutch (combined input from left and right clutch paddles)
   - Ry: Left clutch paddle
   - Rx: Right clutch paddle
 - POV (D-PAD): 4 least significant bits of byte index 19.
 Range: 0 to 8.
 - Feature notification: 4 most significant bits of byte index 19.
   Valid values: 0 (nothing to notify) or 3 (wheel configuration has changed).

-## Data format of report ID 2
+## Data format of report ID 2 (wheel capabilities)

-Write attempts will be ignored, so this report is read only.
+Write attempts will be ignored, so this report is read-only.

 | Byte index | Size (Bytes) | Purpose (field) | Note                             | Since data version |
 | :--------: | :----------: | --------------- | -------------------------------- | ------------------ |